 Potential for Growth

 While any business, digital or physical, has the potential for growth, considering which one you can grow more quickly may help you decide which is the right choice for you.
-Some businesses, such as Hampton Creek, offered their plant-based food products online while using digital marketing campaigns and social media to raise awareness about them before they rolled out into local grocery stores.
+Some businesses, offered their plant-based food products online while using digital marketing campaigns and social media to raise awareness about them before they rolled out into local grocery stores.
 This type of blended business model may be a viable choice for you if you have limited capital to launch your company.

 Some physical locations have an excellent potential for growth, so this possibility should not be counted out completely.
 One way to enter the world of brick-and-mortar entrepreneurship with less risk is to purchase a franchise.
 These businesses usually already have a local presence, a standard business model, and allow you to grow the number of locations you own without having to worry about marketing or managing a website, both of which are typically handled by a corporate office.

 One important factor when choosing between a digital or physical retail business is how technology may continue to change the way consumers shop.
 While you cannot predict the future in certain terms, keeping track of shopping trends may help you get some idea about which way the winds are blowing.
 As you develop your business idea, track these trends and compare how the changes they could bring might affect it.
 If you unsure of how to decipher market trends, seek out a mentor who can help you make sense of it all.